 The Presidio de la Bahía itself was a rudimentary construction at first.
 In 1749, the compound consisted of several small wooden buildings and approximately 40 simple grass huts.
 A rectangular palisade made of sharp, wooden poles enclosed the buildings.
 Several decades later, as the community grew, permanent stone structures gradually replaced the simple buildings and walls.
-By the 1790s, these would include a quadrangular, one-seventh mile in diameter defensive wall, rounded limestone bastions to mount cannon, officers’ quarters, storehouses, workshops, an arsenal, and the presidio chapel.
-Built at the northwest corner, the church had an impressive arched entrance, octagonal choir loft window, massive bell tower, and a small side chapel.
+By the 1790s, these would include a quadrangular, one-seventh mile in diameter defensive wall, rounded limestone bastions to mount cannons, officers’ quarters, storehouses, workshops, an arsenal, and the presidio chapel.
+Built at the northwest corner, the church had an impressive arched entrance, an octagonal choir loft window, a massive bell tower, and a small side chapel.

-The Presidio Nuestra Señora de Loreto de la Bahía is a National Historic Landmark located one mile south of Goliad State Historical Park on U.S. 183 one mile south of Goliad, Texas on U.S. Highway 183.
+The Presidio Nuestra Señora de Loreto de la Bahía is a National Historic Landmark located one mile south of Goliad State Historical Park on U.S. 183, one mile south of Goliad, Texas on U.S. Highway 183.

 Presidio La Bahia

 © Kathy Alexander/Legends of America, updated December 2022.